jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-constructed-context-values.md

-# Prevent react contexts from taking non-stable values (react/jsx-no-constructed-context-values)
+# Disallows JSX context provider values from taking values that will cause needless rerenders (react/jsx-no-constructed-context-values)

 This rule prevents non-stable values (i.e. object identities) from being used as a value for `Context.Provider`.